mitjanikolaus/childes-speech-acts/README.md

 Test the classifier on the same corpus:
 ```
-python crf_test.py -m checkpoints/crf/ --use-pos --use-bi-grams --use-repetitions
+python crf_test.py -checkpoint checkpoints/crf/
 ```

 Test the classifier on the [Rollins corpus](https://childes.talkbank.org/access/Eng-NA/Rollins.html):
 1. Use the steps described above to download the corpus and preprocess it.
 2. Test the classifier on the corpus.
-Always make sure that you use the same feature selection args (e.g. `--use-pos`) as during training!
 ```
-python crf_test.py --data data/rollins_preprocessed.p -m checkpoints/crf/ --use-pos --use-bi-grams --use-repetitions
+python crf_test.py --data data/rollins_preprocessed.p --checkpoint checkpoints/crf/
 ```

-## Apply the CRF classifier
+## Annotate using the CRF classifier

 We provide a [trained checkpoint](checkpoint_full_train) of the CRF classifier.
 It can be applied to annotate new data.

 The data should be stored in a CSV file, containing the following columns (see also [example.csv](examples/example.csv)).:
-- `transcript_file`: the file name of the transcript
+- `transcript_id`: the file id of the transcript
 - `utterance_id`: unique id of the utterance within the transcript
 - `age`: child age in months
 - `tokens`: a list of the tokens of the utterance